 Carol-Ann Bohrn is an independent contemporary dance artist based in Winnipeg, Manitoba, Canada.

 With the aim of refocusing her career on contemporary work, Carol-Ann attended Winnipeg’s School of Contemporary Dancers’ Senior Professional Program where she graduated with a B.A.
 Honours Degree from the University of Winnipeg in 2013.
-It was at the School of Contemporary Dance where she received mentorship from former Artistic Director of Winnipeg’s Contemporary Dancers, Brent Lott.
-She then spent a year in the Royal Winnipeg Ballet School’s Professional Division – Teacher’s Training Program.
+It was here she received mentorship from Winnipeg’s Contemporary Dancers‘ Artistic Director, Brent Lott.